Stu67nt/StudyMusicPlayer/README.md

 ## Usage Tutorial
 Download and Extract zip.
-Run main.exe
+Open the extracted zip and run main.exe

+EITHER:
 Go to Music Finder
 Paste in the URL of a Youtube Video
 Click Download Video
-Once downloaded, go to tracks and click on a song.
+Once downloaded, go to tracks and click on a song for it to start playing.

-To add song to queue click on 3 dots of a song and select Add to Queue.
+OR:
+Move in any songs you wish to listen to, into the Songs folder.
+Inside the program go to Tracks.
+Hit refresh.

 ## Build & Run
 This program has only been compiled for Windows 11.
 #### Windows